wlsgud623/vaccine_tweet_analysis/README.md

 # vaccine_tweet_analysis

-- Covid Vaccine Preference Investment with the sentiment analysis of Tweets
+- Anti-Covid Vaccine Investment with the sentiment analysis of Tweets

 - Lang.
 Python